sngo1/DSi/README.md

 ## The Big Bang Theory
 Welcome to your very own solar system!
 This is a solar system simulation, where you will be able to add and remove asteroids, planets, and stars.
 We hope you enjoy a peek into an alternate universe!
 #### In this universe, you can choose to...
-- ##### Add an asteroid - after clicking this button, click once to place your asteroid in the solar system and click again in the direction you want it to move in.
+- ##### Add an asteroid - after clicking this button, click once anywhere in the solar system.
+The asteroids appears at the asteroid button and moves in the direction your mouse is in.
+The farther away the mouse is, the faster the asteroid goes.
 - ##### Add a planet - after clicking this button, click anywhere in the solar system to start a circular orbit around the Sun.
 - ##### Add a star - after clicking this button, click anywhere in the solar system to place an immobile star.
 - ##### Remove last added object - click on the remove last button.